The-Marcy-Lab-School/1-0-3-lab_project_planning_cli_app/README.md

 > Keeping track of state is a really important part of our job.
 Poorly managed, mutable state is responsible for a lot of bugs.
 > <br />-- Mike

-## handling white space
+## handling spaces
 What if a user accidentally puts a space like " name" or "name ", that would goof up our printing.
-Check out [the docs for `trim()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/trim), it might be what we're looking for.
+Check out [the docs for `trim()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/trim), it might be helpful.

 # Step 5: List the options
 This one is straightforward technically, but let's talk about dealing with users.
-In general, we want to give them as little opportunity as possible to make a mistake.
+In general, we want to give them as few opportunities as possible to make a mistake.
 So we *could* have them pick options like this:

 ```plaintext
 Here are your options: